 "We now have the largest delegation of Libertarians elected in Washington state since before the 2000 elections."

 In Pennsylvania, six candidates were elected to office for positions of borough council, auditor, constable, and school director.
-Three were elected to city council:

-Ryan Ketelsen, Nathan Gentry, and Roann Swanson.
 All races in the state are partisan.